Travis Bracht

 Travis Bracht is a Seattle-based singer and guitarist best known for his work with the post-grunge band Second Coming.

 Biography

 Peace and Silence

-In 1990, Bracht formed the band Peace and Silence along with guitarists Rich Henry and Tim Lynch, bassist Chuck Miller, and drummer Fred Kitchens.
+In the early 1990s, Bracht formed the band Peace and Silence along with guitarists Rich Henry and Tim Lynch, bassist Chuck Miller, and drummer Fred Kitchens.
 This group released an album called Fathom That in 1993 before breaking up a few years later, reuniting for a one-time show a decade later.

 Second Coming

 After the break-up of Peace and Silence, Bracht joined bassist Johnny Bacolas and drummer James Bergstrom in the band Second Coming along with former Sweet Water guitarist Dudley Taft.
 Before they were in Second Coming, Bacolas and Bergstrom had also formed the rhythm section of Alice N' Chains, a precursor to Alice in Chains that also featured Layne Staley on vocals.
 Staley had made a guest appearance on L.O.V.Evil, the first album put out by Second Coming before Bracht joined them.
 When Staley died in 2002, Second Coming performed at the very first annual Layne Staley Tribute and Benefit Concert held later that year.

 In 1998, Capitol Records put out the eponymous Second Coming, the first album featuring the Bracht-led lineup, which brought the band considerable attention.
 This album produced two singles titled "Soft" and "Vintage Eyes", the latter of which had a music video.
 Another track titled "Unknown Rider" was included on the soundtrack for the blockbuster film The Sixth Sense.

 After dealing with a rather acrimonious split from both Capitol Records and Dudley Taft in the early 2000s, Second Coming regrouped with new guitarist Eric Snyder and began recording their next album 13, which was released through Timestyle music in 2003 along with a companion EP titled Acoustic.